darklakefi/darklake-monorepo/README.md

 - Start the web app: `npm run dev`
 - Build the web app: `npm run build`

+### Setup/Deployment

+#### Localnet

+On a localnet validator token metadata id program does not exist, so we include a dump (anchor/localnet/dumps/metadata.so) from mainnet, which has to be redeployed.
+Also to avoid getting new dummy PYUSD program id each time we use a committed keypair (anchor/localnet/pyusd.json).

+To re-create a new MPL_TOKEN_METADATA_ID dump use:

+`solana program dump --url mainnet-beta metaqbxxUerdq28cj1RbAWkYQm3ybzjb6a8bt518x1s metadata.so`

+Start a validator with metadata id program:

+`solana-test-validator --bpf-program metaqbxxUerdq28cj1RbAWkYQm3ybzjb6a8bt518x1s metadata.so`

+**Deploy darklake**

+Deploy darklake program, keypair is optional and program-name only mandatory if the former is provided:

+`anchor deploy --program-name darklake --program-keypair {keypair} --provider.cluster localnet`

+**Rebuild (if using a new keypair)**

+If deploying without keypair make sure that the deployed program id matches declared_id! in - (anchor/programs/darklake/src/lib.rs).
+And run:

+`npm run anchor-build`

+So that the IDL would also be updated to the new program id.

+Run to initialize a PYUSD/WSOL pool with initial balances of 1 PYUSD and 0.001 WSOL:

+`npm run anchor-migrate-localnet`

+The localnet script will give you 1 PYUSD (dummy token) / 0.001 WSOL.
+Currently front-end localnet PYUSD faucet is not supported - "Get PYUSD test tokens" will not work.

+Dummy PYUSD program id: 6kPRYPhyPv7pdN4entFM9ouLj31aMDHtkoL55yQUSFW9

+Update the web/constants/tokens.json PYUSD to the above address when running locally.

+#### Devnet

+Same steps as localnet "Deploy darklake" and "Rebuild" with commands:

+`anchor deploy --program-name darklake --program-keypair {keypair} --provider.cluster devnet`

+`npm run anchor-build`

+Difference from localnet is that the devnet is using a pre-existing PYUSD, so before running the migration, make sure you have atleast 1 PYUSD and 0.001SOL in your wallet.
+[PYUSD devnet faucet](https://faucet.paxos.com/)

+`npm run anchor-migrate-devnet`

 ## Contributing

 We welcome contributions to Darklake!
 Please read our contributing guidelines before submitting pull requests.